dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-GSE_acc: a character string indicating GSE number
+_GSE_acc_: a character string indicating GSE number
-cels_REMOVE_AFTER_QC: a character vector of names of .CEL files going to be removed
+_cels_REMOVE_AFTER_QC_: a character vector of names of .CEL files going to be removed
-dir_download_GSES: a character string indicating the pathway of directory of downloaded GSE dataset(s).
+_dir_download_GSES_: a character string indicating the pathway of directory of downloaded GSE dataset(s).

 __Output data files__